Sayitobar/Audio-Visualizer/README.md

 * Requires some relatively hard-to-install modules

 ## Example
-Audioo visualizer of this video was generated with this code: [Check this music video on YT](https://youtu.be/N-Rm6iH-QhA)
+Audio visualizer of this video was generated with this code: [Check this music video on YT](https://youtu.be/N-Rm6iH-QhA)